leungkimming/ChatGPT4NFT/README4.md

 - Use the Enquire Availablility function to check a single date.
 Use the List Available Dates function to check a range of dates.
 - if error is 'wallet not connected', please ask the customer to connect the wallet first.
 ```
-## How ChatGPT know what functions are available for calling and when and how to call them?
+## Inform ChatGPT what functions are available for calling and when and how to call them
 * It is the 'function calling' feature of OpenAI
 * We create 'Plugins' to tell OpenAI what functions are availabe and their meaning and usage
 * E.g. in the Prompt above, we instruct ChatGPT to check the date's booking status and booking Id